Position: Sustainable Open-Source AI Requires Tracking the Cumulative Footprint of Derivatives: Empirical Background: The Rebound Effect in AI

 \subsection{The Water Dimension: A Hidden Cost}

 Beyond carbon emissions, AI also consumes substantial amounts of water.
 We highlight water use as a second environmental externality that is highly localized in Figure~\ref{fig:ai-environmental}(A), yet often remains an overlooked and underreported cost of AI infrastructure.
 Data centres use water for cooling and indirectly for electricity generation.
 Many facilities use evaporative cooling, where water is consumed (lost to the atmosphere) to dissipate heat.
 It is important to distinguish water \emph{withdrawal} (water taken from a source) from \emph{consumption} (water not returned locally), since the latter drives local scarcity impacts.
-A mid-sized data centre can use around 300{,}000 gallons of water per day (roughly comparable to $\sim$1{,}000 households), while hyperscale facilities can consume up to 5 million gallons per day~\cite{Kane2025AIDataCentersAndWater}.
+A mid-sized data centre can use approximately 1.1 megalitres per day ($\sim$ 300{,}000 gallons)of water (roughly comparable to $\sim$1{,}000 households), while hyperscale facilities can consume approximately 19 megalitres per day ($\sim$5 million gallons)~\cite{Kane2025AIDataCentersAndWater}.

 Unlike carbon, water impacts are local and depend on basin-level scarcity.
 Many data centres are in water-stressed regions, competing with agricultural and residential use.
 MSCI (Morgan Stanley Capital International) analysis of 14{,}000 data center assets found one in four may face increased water scarcity by 2050~\cite{MSCI2025WhenAIMeetsWaterScarcity}.
-Google’s Council Bluffs, Iowa data center consumed ~1.3 billion gallons of potable water in 2024, making it one of Google’s most water-intensive sites.~\cite{NASUCADataCentersWaterUse2025} We model water use with total water usage effectiveness (WUE${\text{total}}$, L/kWh), capturing on-site cooling and upstream water consumption from electricity generation.~\cite{GreenGridWUE2011} Here, WUE${\text{total}}$ refers to consumption (water not returned to the source), not withdrawal, since consumptive use is more directly linked to local scarcity impacts.~\cite{mytton2021data}.
+Google’s Council Bluffs, Iowa data center consumed approximately 4,900 megalitres ($\sim$1.3 billion gallons) of potable water in 2024, making it one of Google’s most water-intensive sites.~\cite{NASUCADataCentersWaterUse2025} We model water use with total water usage effectiveness (WUE${\text{total}}$, L/kWh), capturing on-site cooling and upstream water consumption from electricity generation.~\cite{GreenGridWUE2011} Here, WUE${\text{total}}$ refers to consumption (water not returned to the source), not withdrawal, since consumptive use is more directly linked to local scarcity impacts.~\cite{mytton2021data}.